-When you have a passive Protagonist, bumbling from moment to moment and reacting to the things happening around them, you’ll find other characters in the story are motivated and pursuing goals which is what the passive character is bumping into.
-This will mean the characters around your Protagonist are interesting and your audience will want to spend more time with them, but because you’re centring the character who’s doing nothing, they won’t get to.
+When you have a passive Protagonist, bumbling from moment to moment and reacting to the things happening around them, they won’t draw focus.
+You’ll find other characters in the story are motivated, interesting, and pursuing goals which is what the passive character is bumping into.
+This will mean your audience will want to spend more time with them, but because you’re centring the character who’s doing nothing, they won’t get to.

-Of course, you can drop the inciting incident into the first scene, such as in The Matrix, or you can spend a little longer which your Protagonist in their passive state such as Luke Skywalker stuck on Tatooine staring at the two suns and feeling like he wants more.
+You can drop the inciting incident into the Protagonist’s first scene, such as in The Matrix.
+Or you can spend a little longer which your Protagonist in their passive state such as in Star Wars: Episode IV – A New Hope, which sees Luke Skywalker stuck on Tatooine staring at the two suns and feeling like he wants more.
 There is no definite right way or wrong way, and we can all have our own personal style, as long as you do send your Protagonist on a journey.

-There’s a reason you’re piggybacking on that Protagonist at that point in their life, and it’s not to watch them living their ordinary life and doing nothing out of the ordinary.
+There’s a reason you’re piggybacking on that Protagonist at that point in their life, and it’s not to watch them living their ordinary life and doing nothing noteworthy.
 That’s boring.
 That’s not a story.
-You’re on their shoulder for their life NOW because of the active goal they’re pursing.
+You’re on their shoulder for their life now because of the active goal they’re pursuing.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!